How to Ride a Change of Lead Through Trot

 On two half circles:

-Towards the end of your first half circle (which may be either 20m or 10m), you should make a transition to trot a couple of strides before reaching the center of the movement, where you will have to change direction.
+Towards the end of your first half-circle (which may be either 20-meters or 10-meters), you should make a transition to trot a couple of strides before reaching the center of the movement, where you will have to change direction.

 Help your horse to find a balanced and not hurried trot.